Eighting: History

 Raizing and Eighting were formed in part by former staff of Compile, to create arcade games.
 The development was done by Raizing, while sales and distribution were done by Eighting.
-Their first game, Mahou Daisakusen/Sorcer Striker was released in 1993.
+Their first game, Mahou Daisakusen/Sorcer Striker, was released in 1993.
 After the arcade developer Toaplan closed their doors, some of their staff went to Raizing, while others began the offshoot companies Cave, Takumi, and Gazelle, all of which were noted for their strong support of the shoot 'em up genre, and the "danmaku" (or "manic") subgenre in particular.
-Raizing continued to use arcade hardware based on Toaplan's units for years after Toaplan's demise.
+Raizing continued to use arcade hardware based on Toaplan's units for years after Toaplan's bankruptcy.

 The company featured a handful of former Compile employees, mainly those who worked on Musha Aleste, including Yuichi Toyama (a.k.a.
-"Healthy"), Kazuyuki Nakashima, and Yokoo Kenichi.
+"Healthy"), Kazuyuki Nakashima, and Kenichi Yokoo.
 The company also included the famous shooting game developer Shinobu Yagawa who was the designer and programmer for Battle Garegga, Armed Police Batrider, and Battle Bakraid while at Raizing, and is now employed by Cave.

-In October 2000, the Raizing division was incorporated into Eighting, and since then, no shooter games were produced.
+In October 2000, the Raizing division was incorporated into Eighting.
 The company since then concentrated its video game business to home consoles and mobile/social gaming.